 The raw dog food revolution has been gathering pace for decades.
 One of the many queries dog owners have when weighing up the pros and cons of raw nutrition is whether a raw diet can help their dog lose weight.

 Over the past four years, pet obesity has steadily risen and the signs of how this has taken its toll are starting to show.
-A recent study claimed that there has been a 900% increase in diabetes as a direct result of obesity.
+A scientific study claimed that there has been a 900% increase in diabetes as a direct result of obesity.

-But diabetes is just one of the possible conditions an overweight dog might suffer from.
+Diabetes is just one of the possible conditions an overweight dog might suffer from.
 Heart conditions and the impact on joints are also concerns, and of course there's the direct impact it can have on the longevity of a dog.

 We asked Michael Deichert, a member of the support team at BARF-RAWFOOD.CO.UK for his thoughts and insights on the subject to see what we could learn.

 What should you do first if you think your dog is overweight?

 An enormous number of dogs in Europe are overweight.
 But many of their owners are in denial about it.
 The thought process of 'my dog is a little bit overweight' can someday maybe turn into obesity.